 (1) Simplified Acquisition.
-Report this code for competitive and noncompetitive contract actions that used simplified acquisition procedures in accordance with FAR part 13, to include acquisitions using the Commercial Items Test Program.
+Report this code for competitive and noncompetitive contract actions that used simplified acquisition procedures in accordance with FAR part 13.
 However, if the action is noncompetitive and the reason for other than full and open competition is other than "Authorized by Statute," "Authorized Resale," or "SAP Noncompetition," then enter "Only One Source Solicited" as the solicitation procedure.
 (Note that most times when in conflict, the reason for other than full and open competition takes precedence over the type of solicitation procedure used.)